snickers54/omise-application/README.md

 # Setup
-Needs Golang 1.5+ for using go modules.
+Needs Golang 1.11+ for using go modules.
 From the `cmd/song-pah-pa` folder:

 `go mod tidy && go build && ./song-pah-pa ../../assets/fng.1000.csv.rot128`

 # Song Pah Pa
 I will explain here my train of thoughts while working on this exercise.
-I think my solution could be even better, but I already spent a lot of time on it, and software engineering is about finding the right balance between time, complexity and solving a problem.
+I think my solution could be improved, but I already spent a lot of time on it, and software engineering is about finding the right balance between time, complexity and solving a problem.

 ## ROT 128
-The first thing I did was to read the existing code, the ROT128 reader suggested felt not right per my experience for multiple reasons.
+The first thing I did was to read the existing code, the existing ROT128 reader felt not right per my experience for multiple reasons:

-- The package is called cipher however is a mix of Reader and actual cipher algorithm (rot128 itself).
 - I don't need the Writer, only the Reader
 - The existing Reader would put everything in-memory, the example files given seems to indicate the number of lines, and I suspect bigger files could be given as input.
+Therefore be a problem if not enough memory available.
 - One of the bonus is to have a minimum memory footprint, therefore using a Scanner and read the file Line by Line would be more efficient than saving everything in-memory and then decipher it.

-For the reasons mentionned above, I decide to rewrite my own Reader (using a Scanner the same way you would read a Stream).
+For the reasons mentionned above, I decided to rewrite my own Reader (using a Scanner).
 I had to reimplement the SplitFunc for the Scanner since I'm reading ciphered data and here it's obvious I've to read CR and NL chars that are ROT128.

 ## Omise-go Golang library
 I used the existing library in an attempt to save time and not reinvent the wheel.
 That let me focus on the core problem which is concurrency and efficiency.